Appendix A. Registered Education Savings Plan provider user guide – Application forms – Education savings incentives

 This number does not necessarily have to match the number of beneficiaries named in the RESP.
 For example, the numbers would not match in cases where beneficiaries are added to a family RESP after the plan was originally opened.

-Can the ESDC SDE 0093 form be completed ONLY by the custodial parent or legal guardian if the caregiver or his/her cohabiting spouse or common-law partner is unavailable or unable to complete it?
+Can the ESDC SDE 0093 form be completed only by the custodial parent or the legal guardian if the primary caregiver or their spouse is unavailable or unable to complete it?

 Yes.
-It can be completed by a custodial parent/legal guardian only.
+It can be completed by a custodial parent or the legal guardian only.

-In such cases, a custodial parent/legal guardian should complete the form ESDC SDE 0093.
-They should omit areas that identify the PCG or the PCG’s cohabiting spouse or common-law partner.
+In such cases, a custodial parent or the legal guardian should complete the form ESDC SDE 0093.
+They should omit areas that identify the PCG or their spouse.
 They would not complete the SIN in section 1 of the main form ESDC SDE 0093 or section B-1 on Annex B.

 However, a beneficiary could not receive the Additional CESG or the CLB.
-In order to receive those incentives, a PCG, or the PCG’s cohabiting spouse or common law partner, needs to complete the form ESDC SDE 0093 and provide their SIN (or BN for child care agencies).
-In this situation, the custodial parent/legal guardian must choose not to apply for both the Additional CESG and the CLB.
+To receive the Additional CESG or the CLB, a PCG, or their spouse must complete the form ESDC SDE 0093 and provide their SIN (or BN for child care agencies).
+In this situation, the custodial parent or the legal guardian must choose not to apply for both the Additional CESG and the CLB.
 They would do so either in section B-4 of Annex B, or in section 4 of the main form ESDC SDE 0093.

 Who is the PCG when parents share the custody of a beneficiary?